mhersson/get-weather/README.md

 ## Install instructions

-You need to have Zig installed - I used `0.12.0-dev.1270+6c9d34bce` when writing this, so at least as new as that.
 Take a look at the [Zig download page](https://ziglang.org/download/) for instructions.
 Then just clone this repository, and run `zig build`.
-(If the size of the executable matters to you;
+(If the size of the executable matters to you; e.g if you plan on adding it to a dotfiles repository together with you Waybar config, you can run `zig build -Doptimize=ReleaseSmall`, and the size of the executable will be only ~150K.)
-e.g if you plan on adding it to a dotfiles repository together with you Waybar config, you can run `zig build -Doptimize=ReleaseSmall`, and the size of the executable will be only ~150K.)
 Copy the `get-weather` executable from `zig-out/bin/get-weather` to e.g your waybar config folder like in the example above, and you're all set.

 ## Why Zig